 | Connected On | Yes | Date you connected |

-| Phone Number | No | LinkedIn does not export phone numbers.
-Free or Premium.
-No exceptions. |
+| Phone Number | No | Connection phone numbers are not in the export, free or Premium |

-| 2nd or 3rd degree connections | No | Only 1st-degree connections are exportable |
+| Second or third degree connections | No | Only first degree connections are exportable |

 Languages with extended character sets are not fully supported